 POOL CUE COLLAR

 Pool cue collars are high quality and strong materials such as stainless steel and other hardwood types or even Ivory.
-Pool cue collars connect to the cue shaft end and forearm by glue and threads to provide more reinforcement.
-There are two pool cue collars in each two-piece cue type; one connects to the shaft end and the second connects to the forearm.
+Billiards cue collars connect to the cue shaft end and forearm by glue and threads to provide more reinforcement.
+There are two billiards cue collars in each two-piece cue type; one connects to the shaft end and the second connects to the forearm.
 Both link together by a pin-joint system and very well balanced to provide a secure lock and energy transfer between the cue shaft and the butt.

 POOL CUE JOINT

-A pool cue joint is a small part that connects the cue shaft to the butt.
+A billiard cue joint is a small part that connects the cue shaft to the butt.
 It is usually a very hard and durable material such as metal.
 The function of the joint is to connect the two parts together and provide a sustainable and smooth energy transfer between the two.

 POOL CUE BUTT